CartoDB/documentation/app/content/deck-gl/customizing-the-cartolayer-style.md

 - Data stored as traditional geometries defined by longitude-latitude coordinate pairs

-- Data stored using geospatial indices from a discrete global grid system like H3 or Quadkey
+- Data stored using geospatial indices from a discrete global grid system like H3 or Quadbin

 When working with traditional geometries, the [CartoLayer](/deck-gl/reference/#cartolayer) uses deck.gl [GeoJsonLayer](https://deck.gl/docs/api-reference/layers/geojson-layer) for rendering.
 All the rendering options from the GeoJsonLayer can be used to customize the styling properties of your `CartoLayer`.